namakala/medication-trend/docs/submission/GEPI/rebuttal-letter.md

 There was COVID 19 epidemic in 2020.
 Would this influence the dispensing volume?

 **Response:**
 We appreciate the reviewer’s thoughtful question.
 Based on our data, the COVID-19 pandemic did not substantially affect the overall dispensing volume.
 The total number of prescriptions remained relatively stable across the study period: 2018 – 2,215,195; 2019 – 2,279,405; 2020 – 2,279,204; 2021 – 2,224,839; and 2022 – 2,151,496.
 These figures indicate no significant deviation in dispensing trends during 2020.
-We have added this information to the section 3.1 for completeness.
+We have added this information to section 3.1 for completeness and explain this is as expected, since pharmacies stayed operational during the pandemic.

 **Changes in the manuscript:**